If you have a budding freelance career, you may be wondering how to shift it from being a lucrative hobby into a full-fledged business.

 Besides, professional associations are another great way to stay on top of news in your industry and expand your network.

-Other avenues for networking include in-person events and volunteering in your community.
+Other avenues for networking in a freelance career include in-person events and volunteering in your community.

 Chances are that if you’re a freelancer, you already like what you’re doing.